 CAN HUMAN DESIGN IDENTIFY YOUR RIGHT CAREER?

-For example, the Incarnation Cross of the Sphinx 4 has the Conscious Sun in Gate 1.
-The Sun and Gate 1 are a potent force for self-expression and will push that person to find their mission, but it won’t necessarily spell that mission out for them.
-Identifying what pushes us to express comes through our unfolding: through experiences that reveal our gifts, what we desire to explore, and conversely, what we don’t want.
-And we can deepen our understanding of our purpose through contemplation and conversations with others.
-What is clear to me is that, in the end, our purpose is where we find ourselves at home with life.
+For instance, in the Incarnation Cross of the Sphinx 4, the Conscious Sun is located in Gate 1.
+The combination of the Sun and Gate 1 creates a powerful influence for self-expression, motivating individuals to discover their life mission.
+However, it does not explicitly define that mission for them.
+Identifying what inspires us to express ourselves unfolds through our experiences, helping us reveal our unique gifts, the areas we wish to explore, and, on the flip side, what we prefer to avoid.
+We can further deepen our understanding of our purpose through reflection and conversations with others.
+It is clear to me that our purpose is where we feel most at home with life.

 Need help or have questions?
 Contact Me